-Standard 5: Students will apply knowledge of grammar and rhetorical style to reading and writing.
+Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to comprehend, analyze, and/or evaluate a variety of texts.

 This is a DOK 1 because the student applies knowledge about reflexive pronouns.

 - A. "His" is a possessive pronoun, not a reflexive pronoun. - B. "Him" is an objective pronoun, not a reflexive pronoun. - C. Correct.
 "Himself" is a reflexive pronoun. - D. "Hisself" is an incorrect example of a reflexive pronoun.